delight-im/Knowledge/Apache HTTP Server.md

    $ sudo apt-get install apache2
    ```

- * Verify that you can see the "Apache2 Default Page" telling you that "It works!" when navigating to your server's public IP address using a web browser on another machine
+ * Verify that you can see the "Apache2 Default Page" telling you that "It works!" when navigating to your server's public IP address using a web browser on another machine.

  * Enable usage of `.htaccess` files for additional configuration directives